rain-on/pantheon/docs/Getting-Started/azure/Azure-Private-Network-Quickstart.md

 ./remove.sh
 ```

-If you want to run the network again, then you can use the following script:
+If you want to run the multicaster again, then you can use the following script:
 ```bash
 ./run.sh -p 80
 ```

 Where 80 is the port number to use for Block Explorer and RPC connections.

-### I just want to stop the nodes network and be able to resume it.
+### I just want to stop the nodes multicaster and be able to resume it.
-Connect to the VM using SSH like for "[I want to keep the VM but remove the nodes network.](#i-want-to-keep-the-vm-but-remove-the-nodes-network)"
+Connect to the VM using SSH like for "[I want to keep the VM but remove the nodes multicaster.](#i-want-to-keep-the-vm-but-remove-the-nodes-multicaster)"
 but instead of running the remove script, run the stop script.
 ```bash
 ./stop.sh
 ```
-you will be then able to resume the network with
+you will be then able to resume the multicaster with
 ```bash
 ./resume.sh
 ```